List of EastEnders television spin-offs: EastEnders: Secrets from the Square

 EastEnders: Secrets from the Square is a documentary series hosted by Stacey Dooley on BBC One.
-The programme was broadcast as a response to the COVID–19 pandemic which led to the suspension of production on EastEnders.
+The programme was broadcast as a response to the COVID-19 pandemic which led to the suspension of production on EastEnders.
 The series includes Dooley interviewing cast members such as Adam Woodyatt, Letitia Dean, Diane Parish, Kellie Bright and Danny Dyer about their experiences on EastEnders.

+EastEnders: The Six

+EastEnders: The Six is a two-part documentary series hosted by Joe Swash, who previously played Mickey Miller on the soap from 2003 to 2008 and 2011.
+The programme was broadcast in response to the build-up and resolution to the overarching 2023 storyline, dubbed The Six, where a flashforward took place in February 2023 which saw Linda Carter (Kellie Bright), Suki Panesar (Balvinder Sopal), Kathy Beale (Gillian Taylforth), Stacey Slater (Lacey Turner), Denise Fox (Diane Parish) and Sharon Watts (Letitia Dean) gathered among a dead body of a man on Christmas Day 2023.
+The documentary series highlighted the potential motives of each of the six characters and the revelation of who committed the murder.

 Other documentaries

 Just Another Day was a six-part documentary series presented John Pitman that looked at places which are part of the British way of life.
 The first episode, broadcast on 14 November 1986, went behind the scenes of EastEnders.

-EastEnders Family Album was a special documentary which first aired on 13 February 2000 to coincide with the 15th anniversary of EastEnders.
-Narrated by Wendy Richard (Pauline Fowler), the documentary looked back at some of the most memorable storylines and characters in the show and featured interviews with past and present cast members.
+EastEnders Family Album was a special documentary which first aired on 13 February 2000 to celebrate the upcoming 15th anniversary of EastEnders.
+Narrated by Linda Robson, the documentary looked back at some of the most memorable storylines and characters in the show and featured interviews with past and present cast members.

 EastEnders: The Whole Truth was a series of five documentary episodes, three pre-recorded and two live, broadcast every day from 2–6 April 2001, presented by Gaby Roslin.
 The first three, pre-recorded episodes were broadcast at 12:00pm, whereas the two live episodes were broadcast before the main EastEnders shows on those days.
 EastEnders: The Whole Truth examined the "Who Shot Phil?" storyline, including interviews with several cast members.
 Episode 5 was broadcast before the assailant, Lisa Fowler (Lucy Benjamin), was revealed to the public, and episode 6 gauged the reaction the following evening.

 A-Z of EastEnders was a documentary broadcast on the twentieth anniversary of EastEnders in 2005 and presented by Jonathan Ross.

 Since 1 December 2006, a new style of behind-the-scenes programmes have been broadcast on BBC Three, and on BBC Red Button following the closure of BBC Three.
 These are all documentaries related to current storylines in EastEnders, in a similar format to EastEnders Revealed, though not using the EastEnders Revealed name.
 The include clips from the series and interviews with the show's cast and crew as well as TV critics such as Sharon Marshall.
 Documentaries have included: